HugoZam/Final_report/final_template/ReadMe.md

 ### Sprint 6

 1. Each team member should comment on their own accomplishments (Taken word for word from the sprint reports) and describe what they did and explain any decisions referencing any lectures or material from the text book or web.

+As IT Operations part of my main task was troubleshooting why building the machine didn't work on a machine and what could be improved on within the script so that everyone could successfully build.
+Especially with the added build step for the database we had constant stand stills on machines for almost no apparent reason.

+During this phase I spent a lot of the time with Wenzhao trying to debug everyone's machines when they would get stuck during the running of our build script.
+Tom, Akshay, and Jingwen being the most troubling for there own reasons.
+We did some modifications to the instructions based on certain errors that would come up and work arounds for them.
+I believe it fell in line with what we wanted to accomplish which is have everyone have a successful build on a work machine they own

 1. Correlate the personal sprint report with completed goals stated in the sprint report
 1. Trello Card(s) that shows the completed artifact (screen shot of card)
 ![Screenshot](https://github.com/HugoZam/Final_report/blob/master/final_template/trello_card_7.PNG)